joemarlo/yahtzee/README.md

 [1] 21
 ```

 Great.
 We rolled a '1-6-6-6-2' and can mark down 21 points.
-But this doesn't tell us what decision we should make next.
+But this doesn't tell us what we should do next.
 Is this a great roll and we should keep the 21 points?
 Or should we keep all three 6s and roll the remaining two dice?

 `calculate.die.to.keep()`: function takes a roll, withholds a certain amount of die then calculates the probabilities of the expected outcomes.
 Repeats for each combination of die to withhold.